japolpolskie-cyber/AI-Content-Repurposing/README.md

 Built a Zapier automation that:

 - Receives long-form content
-- Sends the content to OpenAI
+- Sends the content to Zapier AI Agent
 - Generates multiple platform-specific versions
 - Formats the output for each platform
 - Stores or delivers the generated content automatically